xiansheng123/BestExchangeRate/README.md

 # BestExchangeRate
-you can the best CNY exchange rate in chinatown
+you can get the best CNY exchange rate in chinatown